onefoursix/kill-long-running-impala-queries/README.md

     done

-Killing queries that have run for more than 30 seconds:
+Kill queries that have run for more than 30 seconds:

     $ ./killLongRunningImpalaQueries.py  30 KILL